dataspecer/ds-wdoi/source/preprocessing/README.md

 1. Extraction of classes and properties Ids into a set.
 2. The set is then passes to a second phase which extracts the classes and properties into two files.
 3. The extracted classes and properties are then transformed into objects that will serve as input to the server.
+4. Upon the transformed classes it does semantic modification of the classes and properties.
-4. Load labels, aliases and description into a search service (Elastic search right now).
+5. Load labels, aliases and description into a search service (Elastic search right now).

 > Note:
 > 1. Types of the properties are not checked, since wikidata does not allow to entry value that do not match the type.
 Such as: placing a property into subclass of statement.